UWC & THE IB

 Is a scholarship necessary to get admitted into UWC?

 There are different models of UWC, with varying policies.
-Some UWCs accept full fee-paying students, others will only accept students on fully sponsored scholarships and will not accept any parental contribution towards the fees .The following colleges DO NOT accept any parental contributions: UWC Pearson – Canada, UWC Adriatic – Italy, UWC Red Cross Norway, UWC Mostar – Bosnia.
-The other colleges may offer either full fee-paying places or partial scholarships to Zambian students in any given year.
+Some UWCs accept full fee-paying students, others will only accept students on fully sponsored scholarships and will not accept any parental contribution towards the fees.
+Colleges may offer either full fee-paying places or partial scholarships to Zambian students in any given year.

 (Please note: being able to afford a full fee-paying place does not guarantee entry to UWC).